Hangzhou Asian Games opens with futuristic ceremony | Sports-Games

 In keeping with the main theme of 'Tides Surging in Asia', the ceremony was about the intermingling of China, Asia and the world in the new era, as well as the unity, love and friendship of the Asian people.

-The water element through the surging tide of Qiantang river -- which flows through Hangzhou -- was the underlying theme of the grand evening which lasted nearly two hours.
+The water element through the surging tide of Qiantang river -- which flows through Hangzhou -- was the underlying theme of the grand evening which lasted more than two hours.

 The ceremony sought to portray a distinctly Chinese and an uniquely Asian flair, capturing the country's cultural heritage and romantic imagery through the blending of its thousands of years old civilization and modern technology, through stunning visuals.